 Homemade Dog Food Recipes

 You will find that the internet is littered with dog food recipes you can follow as part of your dog’s diet.
 The typical homemade meals are composed of meat, grain, eggs, vegetables, herbs, and oil.
 The meat source can be beef, chicken, pork, or the less common lamb and venison.
 Vegetables are also added into the mix as another protein source.

 Today, many owners who want to give their pet dog the best of nutrition choose to offer homemade diets done by licensed professionals.
-Brands like Farmer’s Dog and Nom Nom create fresh meals that are pre-packaged and then shipped directly to pet owners.
+Brands like Farmer’s Dog and Nom Nom create fresh food that are pre-packaged and then shipped directly to pet owners.
 This way, the dog eats something that has the touch of homemade while still being available commercially.